Department of Psychology at Illinois State University

 Students interested in joining Psi Chi should contact one of the Psi Chi chapter officers.
 The Psi Chi officer will explain the function of the local chapter and will discuss how students contribute to the success of the Illinois State Psi Chi chapter.
 The Psi Chi chapter officer will schedule an interview with the applicant.
 Students should complete the Psi Chi application before the interview.
-The application is an interactive Microsoft document that should be completed on the computer.
-Click on the link to download the application to your computer.
+Click on the link to access the Psi Chi application website.
 The completed application should be printed, signed, and dated by the student, and submitted to the Psi Chi officer at the scheduled interview.

 Requirements for Psi Chi membership:

 1. At least three semesters or five quarters of college attendance, including one semester at Illinois State University;

 2. At lease 12 semester hours or 18 quarter hours of psychology courses, including two 300-level psychology courses (one 300-level course may be in progress);

-3. Admitted to the Major or Minor in Psychology or or a graduate student in the department;
+3. Admitted to the Major or Minor in Psychology or a graduate student in the department;

 4. Undergraduate students must have an overall grade point average (GPA) of 3.0 or higher in courses taken at Illinois State and a GPA of 3.3 or higher for all Illinois State psychology undergraduate courses, including the 300-level courses;